valtimo-platform/valtimo-documentation/reference/feature-toggles/available-feature-toggles.md

 * **`showUserNameInTopBar`**

   If enabled, the full name of the user currently logged in is shown in the top bar next to the user menu button.

+* **`experimentalDmnEditing`**

+  If enabled, it is possible to edit DMN tables from the ui from the admin page.
+This feature is experimental, please refer to [the release notes](../../release-notes/major9/09.20.0/valtimo-frontend-libraries.md) for known issues.